SavuSavu/ProjectInitializer/README.md

 You need to make 3 changes in order for the script to work

-Change the "working_Folder" var with the path to the folder were you want to create the repositories on your Computer
+Change the "working_Folder" with the path to the folder where you want to create the repositories on your Computer

 ```
 working_Folder = "/mnt/c/Workplace/"              #Change with your own path